johnchildren/documents/cv/cv.md

 ### Personal summary

-> Early career software developer with strong academic background.

-> Interested in parsers and type systems.
-NixOS user.
-Seeking employment in a new a dynamic role, preferably using a functional language with strong static types.

 ### Employment

-- 2016: Software Engineer, InfoSum
+- 2016-Present: Software Engineer, InfoSum

-> In this role I wrote an maintained several C database extensions, wrote several iterations of generated parsers and helped write numerous Go services.
+    > Early employee focused primarily on the back end systems of the InfoSum platform.

+    > Designed and wrote the back end for the DataBake web application.

+    > Picked technologies to resolve specific technical challenges required by the business.

-> I was also instrumental in the adoption of Nix for building and packaging several critical components to the platform.
+    > Wrote critical components of several Microservices in the platform.

-> I was one of the first hires for the company and saw it progress from some of the first lines of code to a full production system.

-> I created and wrote the backend for databake.io, a platform for generating datasets with dependent data as well authoring it's public documentation

-> Experimented with writing tools and services in Haskell as well as prototyping new components with the language.
+    > Wrote Postgresql extensions in C required by the platform.

+    > Researched topics related to databases and privacy and presented findings.

-- 2015: Web Developer, Quantiki
+- 2015-2016: Web Developer, Quantiki

-> In this role I was tasked with Implementing a full stack solution to replace a complex legacy system without data loss or service interruption.
+    > Implemented full stack solution to replace legacy website

-> Implemented a wrapper Drupal module for pandoc that allowed MediaWiki format content to be displayed as html.

-> Regularly met with project leaders to consult with upon and explain my decisions.

-> Wrote a complex database migration solution from a custom schema.
+    > Wrote migrations and mappings from custom schema to Drupal.

+    > Implemented extension Pandoc extension for Drupal to enable use of multiple markup languages in content.

-> Deployed solution to production and wrote documentation to enable future maintainence.
+    > Wrote documentation to enable continuing maintenance.

 ### Education

 - M.Sc.
 Quantum Technologies (Merit), University of Leeds, Leeds UK

+    > Studied Quantum Information Theory, Quantum Optics, Advanced Quantum Computing.

+    > Produced dissertation on simulation of Error Correction in One Way Quantum Computing.

 - M.Phys.
 Physics with Philosophy (2:1), University of York, York UK

+    > Studied Electromagnetic Theory, Quantum Computing and High Performance Computing

+    > Produced dissertation on simulation of de-coherence in silicon based Qubits

 ### Technical

-#### Languages
+#### Skills

-- Preferred: Haskell, Nix
-- Proficient: C, Golang, Python
-- Basic: Rust, Elm
+- DSLs, ASTs and Interpreters
+- Relation Databases and SQL
+- Query planning and execution

 #### Tools

-- Nix (the tools)
-- Docker
-- Postgresql
-- Git
-- Yarn
+- NixOS and Nixpkgs
-- Go
+- PostgreSQL

--- kind of interested in LSP based projects (rls, hie, pyls etc)

-### Selected projects
+### Misc

+#### Social

+- Regularly attends several London based meetups inc. London Haskell, London NixOS User Group.
+- Attends community events such as FOSDEM and ZuriHac.

-#### Databake
+#### Hobbies

-### References
+- Bouldering
+- Swimming

 Available on request.